warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

-## Metadata Discovery (`couch_md`) with Cloudant
+## Metadata Discovery (couch_md) with Cloudant
-Metadata, `couch_md`, indexes provide information about schemas of JSON documents in a database.
+Metadata (couch_md) indexes provide information about schemas of JSON documents in a database.
 The metadata indexes describe what kind of documents are present in the database as a collection of document fields with data types and frequencies.
-For this, couch`_`md builds a special type of index that gets updated automatically by updating documents in a database.
+For this, couch_md builds a special type of index that gets updated automatically by updating documents in a database.

-### <a name="id-section1">Creating a couch`_`md index</a>
+### <a name="id-section1">Creating a couch_md index</a>
-To create a couch`_`md index, you must supply a filter function.
+To create a couch_md index, you must supply a filter function.
 The function determines which documents to add to the index and which documents to ignore.

 The index is created using the following process.